Cha Eun-woo: 2016–2022: Debut with Astro, solo activities and rising popularity

 In 2017, Cha was cast in the KBS2 drama Hit the Top and starred in the web drama Sweet Revenge.
 Cha was announced as a host of MBC Gayo Daejejeon from 2017 to 2019.
-In 2018, Cha starred in the web drama Top Management.
+In 2018, Cha starred in the YouTube Original show Top Management, playing the role of a young man who aspired to be an idol.
+The show was a first for the streaming service, which at the time had never offered a "YouTube K-drama series".
 He was later cast in the JTBC romantic comedy series Gangnam Beauty, his first leading role on television.
-He saw a rise in popularity after the series aired and was included in GQ Korea's "Men of the Year".
+Following the series, Cha was named one of GQ Korea's "Men of the Year" in 2018.
 In 2019, Cha starred in the historical drama Rookie Historian Goo Hae-ryung alongside Shin Se-kyung.
 He played the role of a royal prince who became a romance novelist, and won the Excellence Award for an Actor and Best Couple Award with Shin at the MBC Drama Awards.
 In December, he was announced as a cast member of the new variety show Handsome Tigers alongside Joy, Lee Sang-yoon, Yoo Seon-ho, and Seo Jang-hoon.

 In April 2020, Cha joined SBS television show Master in the House as a fixed cast member.
+In October 2020, Cha made his runway debut at Seoul Fashion Week for Ji Chun-hee's Miss Gee collection.
 At the 2020 SBS Entertainment Awards, he won the Rookie Award for his role on the show.
 In December 2020, he starred in the tvN coming-of-age romance drama True Beauty based on the webtoon of the same name, playing a high school student alongside Moon Ga-young.
 In June 2021, he left Master in the House.
 In November 2021, Cha released "Don't Cry, My Love", a ballad song featuring a piano performance, for the official soundtrack of the comic Under The Oak Tree.
 In 2022, Cha recorded the remake of "Focus on Me" for the soundtrack of the Kakao Webtoon The Villainess Is a Marionette, released on February 22.
 He then played the role of a Navy officer in Hwang In-ho's urban terror action film Decibel which was released in November 2022.
 Later that year he starred in TVING drama Island alongside Kim Nam-gil, Lee Da-hee and Sung Joon, playing the role of an exorcist priest.
 On December 30, Fantagio released an official statement stating that Cha had decided to renew his contract with the agency.